tkc004/RadHydropy/docs/quickstart.rst

 Stepping API
 ------------

-The high-level runner now exposes a canonical stepping interface through :meth:`radhydropy.rsim.Rsim.Step` and :meth:`radhydropy.rsim.Rsim.Evolve`.
+The high-level runner also exposes a canonical stepping interface through :meth:`radhydropy.rsim.Rsim.Step` and :meth:`radhydropy.rsim.Rsim.Evolve`.
 This keeps hydrodynamics, source terms, and output scheduling on a single code path.